TiwariAbhishek23/GitSpotLight/README.md

 # GitSpotLight 🐙

- GitSpotLight is a web application that generates GitHub stats for a user's account and allows for comparison with another user's stats.
  The application is built using Next.js, Tailwind CSS, and the GitHub API.
 It also features a contact form using Nodemailer for users to reach out to the developer.

+## Problem It Solves

+- # Developer productivity and motivation
+    - GitSpotLight help the developers to stay motivated and check their progress, they can also compare with friends and others
+- # Hiring and talent acquisition
+    - Employers could quickly get an overview of the candidate's experience, skill level, and areas of expertise.
+- # Open-source project management
+    - Help maintainers to identify top contributors and allocate resources accordingly.

 ## Features